official-stockfish/nnue-pytorch/docs/nnue.md

 #### Real effect of the factorizer

-While the factorizer helps the net to generalize it seems to only be relevant in the early stages, that is when the net doesn't really know anything yet, and makes the net learn faster.
+While the factorizer helps the net to generalize, it seems to only be relevant in the early stages, that is when the net doesn't really know anything yet and makes the net learn faster.
 But it quickly becomes unimportant and in later stages of the training can be removed to gain some training speed (after all it can add a lot of active features).

 ### Loss functions and how to apply them

 #### The Goal

 Training a network is really just minimizing a loss function, which needs to be smooth and have a minimum at the "optimal" evaluation (the training target).
-For the purpose of NNUE this is done by gradient descent through usual machine learning methods (there are also non-gradient methods that are not described here).
+For the purpose of NNUE, this is done by gradient descent through usual machine learning methods (there are also non-gradient methods that are not described here).

 #### Converting the evaluation from CP-space to WDL-space